Listening and Balance

 I was asked the question, "do you think about dynamics when you play the bass?"
 My answer is quite simply, no.

 I don’t think about it.
+Don't get me wrong, I understand dynamics and I follow the composer's vision for the song.
+Other than that, I don't spend a lot of time and energy "thinking" about dynamics.
 Dynamics happen naturally by listening and reacting.
-It is more about feel and instincts than “thinking”.
+It is more about feel and instincts than "thinking".
 The goal is to play with feeling and balance with the band.

 I suggest to think about dynamics like reading the room.
 Listening and reacting is naturally learned for speech and social interaction.
 For example, if everyone is speaking softly, then naturally you would match their tone and volume.
 Most people would instinctively try to blend with their surroundings and adapt to the group.
 Not following these social norms means you are not taking cues (listening) from the vibe of the group.
 If everyone is lively and loud, then to participate you need to match the groups vibe and volume.
 Listen, play with feeling, and balance with the group.
 Dynamics will happen naturally.